-Abyssinians were also mentioned in one of the earliest English cat breed catalogs, Cats, Their Points, and Characteristics ... by W. Gordon Stables.
-The section included a colored lithographic of a cat named Zulu, who was described as belonging to a Mrs. Captain Barrett-Lennard.
+Abyssinians were also mentioned in one of the earliest English cat breed catalogs.
+The section included a colored lithograph of a cat named Zulu, who was described as belonging to a Mrs. Captain Barrett-Lennard.
 Sure enough, the myth that the cat hailed from North Africa persisted: "This cat was brought from Abyssinia at the conclusion of the war …” read the caption.

 Meanwhile, the Leiden Zoological Museum in Holland also acquired a stuffed Abyssinian cat purchased around 1834 to 1836.
-The cat is labeled "Patrie, domestica India," suggesting that the cat indeed hails from the Far East instead of Africa.
-The taxidermied feline remains in the Leiden's possession today.
+The cat is labeled "Patrie, domestica India," suggesting that the cat indeed hails from Asia instead of Africa.

 Aside from its almond-shaped eyes, pointed face, and slender, athletic body, an Abyssinian is instantly recognizable by its short, “ticked” coat.
 Thanks to a genetic variant of the tabby pattern, each hair is banded with alternating light and dark shades, ranging from lighter at the base to darker at the tips.

 Abys are born with dark coats, which gradually lighten after a few months.
 Color-wise, the most widely recognized hue for Abyssinians is a ruddy brown.
-However, Abys come in several other shades, including The Cat Fanciers' Association (CFA)-recognized fawn, red, and blue and The International Cat Association (TICA)-acknowledged chocolate and lilac
+However, Abys come in several other shades, such as cinnamon, blue, and fawn.

 In 2007, scientists used DNA taken from a four-year-old Abyssinian cat named Cinnamon to sequence the first "rough draft" genome for the domestic cat.
 Their goal was to find out more about the 250 diseases that affect both felines and humans.
 So far, the draft genome has helped researchers discover several cat disease genes and learn more about the species’ domestication.